-Reporting will comply with the Heritage Conservation Act permitting conditions and the Chance Find Procedure (Appendix C).
-Final permit reporting required under the Heritage Conservation Act will be submitted to the Archaeology Branch and Aboriginal groups by the Project archaeologist on, or before, the permit expiry.
-Site forms will be submitted by the Project archaeologist within 6 weeks of the completion of site investigations.
+Reporting will comply with Heritage Conservation Act permitting conditions and the Archaeological and Cultural Heritage Chance Find Procedure (Appendix C).
+Final permit reporting required under the Act will be submitted to the Archaeology Branch and Indigenous groups by the Project Archaeologist on, or before, the permit expiry.
+Site forms will be submitted by the Project Archaeologist within six weeks of the completion of site investigations.
 Interim reports will be submitted to the Archaeology Branch on an as required basis to provide management recommendations.
-The process for reporting information related to archaeological and cultural heritage resources to impacted communities will be informed by agreements with Aboriginal Groups, where they are in place.
-Reports will be provided in in electronic format (MS Word or PDF) and via email.
-Records will be kept on file with the site EM as described in Section 11.2.
+The process for reporting information related to archaeological and cultural heritage resources to impacted Indigenous communities will be informed by agreements with Indigenous groups, where they are in place.

+Reports will be provided in electronic format (MS Word or PDF) and via email.
+The following procedure will be followed for written reports: